George Wilkes (horse): Origin and early years

-Racing record
+Racing career

 The colt showed speed in early training as a three-year-old and was sold for $4,000 to W. L. Simmons.

 At five, he began harness racing under the name Robert Fillingham, used during his early turf career, and won his debut at the Fashion Course on August 1, 1861.
 After his first win, he was brought home and carefully conditioned for a major race the next year against the champion, Ethan Allen.
-At the Fashion Course on September 10, 1862, he overcame Ethan Allen in straight heats, posting times of 2:24¾, 2:25¾, and 2:31, and taking home $10,000.
+At the Fashion Course on September 10, 1862, he overcame Ethan Allen in straight heats, posting times of 2:24¾, 2:25¾, and 2:31 and taking home $10,000.
 He later beat Rockingham to harness at the Fashion Course on June 2, 1863, and defeated him again a week later to saddle, clocking a best time of 2:24.
 In Philadelphia on October 10, 1863, he bested Lancet to harness, distancing him in a second heat timed at 2:24.
 This was his last win racing as Robert Fillingham.

 In 1864, his owners decided to change the horse's name to George Wilkes in honor of George Wilkes of the Spirit of the Times.
 After taking on his new name, the horse set the world record for stallions.
 George Wilkes passed through the hands of many trainers and drivers but stayed owned and managed by the Simmons brothers, who used him as a gambling tool.

 On October 26, 1865, at Long Island's Union Course, he beat Commodore Vanderbilt to harness, and on November 6 of the same year, he defeated him again in a wagon race.